-While tattoo ink is injected deep into the skin, all the way into the hypodermis, pigments used for permanent makeup are injected into the dermis.
+While tattoo ink is injected deep into the skin, into the dermis, pigments used for permanent makeup are injected into the epidermis.
 This is the reason why:

 1) tattooing hurts a lot more, and

-2) tattoos last a lifetime (though they may need freshing up), while permanent makeup does not
+2) tattoos last a lifetime (though they may need refreshing), while permanent makeup does not

 The results of microblading last up to two years, permanent eyeliner needs a touch-up after about a year, while lip blush can last up to five years.

 Tattooing also requires different devices from permanent makeup application.
 Coil tattoo machines are the most common ones, while hardly anyone uses the rotary machine for tattoing.
-Permanent makeup, on the other hand, is almost exclusively done with a rotary machine, as they use thiner needles and allow more precision.
-The diameter of a tattoo needle most often used is 0.30 or 0.40mm, while needles used for permanent makeup range from 0.20 to 0.28 mm, are more prone to breaking and need to be used with minimal pressure.
+Permanent makeup, on the other hand, is almost exclusively done with a rotary machine, as they use thinner needles and allow more precision.
+The diameter of a tattoo needle most often used is 0.30 or 0.40mm, while needles used for permanent makeup range from 0.18 to 0.28 mm.

 Tattoo ink vs pigments